-How do I extract or uncompress a compressed file?
+How to extract or decompress a compressed file

-Before extracting the data from the compressed file you must first determine the compressed file type.
-On a IBM compatible computer running Windows this can be determined by the file extension.
-Most compressed files are either .ZIP, .RAR, TAR.GZ, or .TGZ files.
-Below are some examples of what some of the different compressed icons look like in Microsoft Windows.
+Before extracting the data from a compressed file, you must first determine the compressed file type.
+On an IBM compatible computer running Windows, this can be determined by the file extension.
+Most compressed files are either .ZIP, .RAR, .GZ, or .TGZ files.
+Below are examples of what some compressed file icons look like in Microsoft Windows.

-Tip: If you don't want to or can't install a program on your computer you can also compress and uncompress files online.
+If you do not want to or cannot install a program on your computer, you can also compress and decompress files online.

-Once a compression program has been installed on the computer, you can extract the contents from the compressed file.
+Once a compression program is installed on the computer, you can extract the contents from the compressed file.
 Below are some basic steps on how you can extract files.

-Caution: When extracting the files, pay attention to where you are extracting the files.
-Extracting the files to the incorrect location such as the Desktop can extract dozens of files to the desktop.
+When extracting the files, pay attention to where you are extracting the files.
+Extracting the files to the incorrect location, such as the desktop, can extract multiple files to the desktop.

-After the files have been extracted from the compressed file open the folder containing the extracted files and run the setup to start the installation of the program.
+If the compressed file is for a program installation, open the folder containing the extracted files and run the setup to start the installation process.

-MS-DOS users will need to extract the files using the command line.
+MS-DOS users need to extract the files using the command line.
 We recommend users use the pkzip and pkunzip utilities to compress and uncompress their files.
-Additional help and information about how files can be extracted from the command line can be found on our PKZIP and PKUNZIP page.
+Additional help and information about how files can be extracted from the command line is available on our pkzip and pkunzip page.